atedeg/mdm/docs/_docs/devops-techniques/deployment-strategy.md

 To achieve this we developed an sbt plugin that automatically creates a git hook to check all commit messages and rejects them in case they do not comply with the conventional commits standard.
-For more information see the
+For more information, see the
 [plugin documentation](https://github.com/nicolasfara/sbt-conventional-commits).

 > Initially, a